 McDaids was established in 1779, previously it was sited at another nearby location on Chatham Street.

-This present building was previously one of Dublins morgues (it was also a one time Moravian Chapel)
+This present building was previously one of Dublins morgues (it was also a one time Moravian Chapel) This was a favoured place for Irish writers including Patrick Kavenagh.
+McDaids was the setting for Grace, by James Joyce.

 Our visit was on a Saturday lunchtime, and surprisingly, it wasn't too busy.
 We took a stool at the bar and waited for our Guinness to be poured.
 There is a selection of bitters and lagers too - Kilkenny, Smithwicks, Heineken, Carlsburg, Becks and Stella Artois, as well as wines and spirits - (there looked to be a good selection of Irish (and Scottish) Whisky/Whiskey) as well as soft drinks/tea and coffee.
+A traditional pub with dark wooden furnishings and fittings.
+Some lovely old tiles on the walls and bar, stained glass and old mirrors.

-Dress Code: Casual attire, but No stag Party gear! we witnessed one such group dressed casually, but 'the stag' was dressed as a leprechaun - No way was the bar tender allowing them in!
+Dress Code Casual attire, but No Stag Party gear!
+We witnessed one such group dressed casually, but 'the stag' was dressed as a leprechaun - No way was the bar tender allowing them in!

 We were looking for somewhere fairly near to our hotel (by Connelly Station) for a quiet drink, so we didn't fancy the bustle of Temple Bar.
 I remembered seeing this place during one of my previous visits and thought that it looked a likely place.